Skip to main content

 Hover over an icon in the Status column on the Users panel to see details about the status of the user.
 Hover over an entry in the Last Activity column to see a time stamp for when the activity occurred.

-You can update your personal information, change your password, and manage your authentication applications from the Account settings menu in the upper-right corner.
+You can update your personal information, change your password, and manage your authentication applications by clicking Account settings from the user-account drop-down menu in the upper-right corner, and then clicking Account security > Signing in.

 Username